 The espalier area demonstrates the potential to grow a variety of fruit even in a limited space.
 Some of the apples seen here are heritage varieties dating back centuries.

-Together with the Espalier area, more than 30 types of fruit trees are grown in the garden, including apple, pear, plum, quince, fig, berries and much more.
+Together with the Espalier area, more than 30 types of fruit trees are grown in the garden, including apple, pear, plum, quince, fig, berries, persimmon, grapes and kiwis.

-The herb garden, based on a Tibetan Buddhist Mandela design with gates in four directions, holds a variety of herbs and roses.
-A small pool in the middle of the herb garden has become a popular drinking spot for bees.
+The herb garden, based on a Tibetan Buddhist Mandala design with “gates” in four directions, holds a variety of herbs, both culinary and medicinal herbs as well as roses on the perimeter of the area.

-The Wildlife Habitat area, including a seasonal winter pond, features native trees and plants to help create a natural preserve for wildlife.
+The area, including a seasonal winter pond, features native trees and plants to help create a natural preserve for wildlife.

 Beds are being created throughout the common areas of the garden to attract birds, bees and butterflies.